Exploratory trip to NE and SE: 27 Oct - 13 Nov 2013

 Pacific Swallow 10 Common Iora 1

-Oriental Magpie-Robin 1 Large Cuckooshrike 2
+Oriental Magpie-Robin 1 Oriental Cuckooshrike 2

 Brown-throated Sunbird 1 Swinhoe's Minivet 12